 California Trial Attorneys California Car Accidents Attorneys

-Unfortunately car accidents can happen to anyone at any time, including to safe and careful drivers.
+Unfortunately, car accidents can happen to anyone at any time, including safe and careful drivers.
 If you or a loved one are involved in a car accident, it may be beneficial to contact an experienced California car accident attorney for assistance.
 You have rights under California law that may help you receive compensation for your injuries.

 The lawyers at Kalfayan Merjanian understand the intricacies of California car accident liability laws and can help you navigate them successfully.

 What To Do If You Get Into a Car Accident

 When the unthinkable occurs and an accident strikes, it’s important that you know what to do to protect yourself and any others involved.
 Here are some tips from an experienced California car accident injury lawyer:

 - Stop your vehicle.
 Move out of traffic lanes to the shoulder, only if it is safe to do so.

 - If there are injuries, call 911.
 If the only damage is to vehicles, you can call the police directly.
 In some localities, police respond to every accident scene.
 In other areas, accident officers or other officials may arrive.

 - Collect driver information.
 Get the names, telephone numbers, addresses, and license numbers of every driver involved.
 Copy down license plate numbers as well.